Signal-to-Noise

 That’s where noise enters.
 It is an unintended by-product of people and teams working together and making decisions.

 No one likes noise.
-But almost everyone contributes.
+But everyone produces it.

 Positioning is foundational to the success of a company.
-It can function as an internal compass, keeping the organisation focused on the core signal.
+It is the internal compass, keeping the organisation focused on the core signal, minimising noise.

 Benchmarks: high SNR companies

-These principles are relevant, differentiating, rooted in their core, and well-executed.
-And as opposed to most of the brand values that companies mention, these leading principles are completely company specific and unique.
+These principles are relevant, differentiating, rooted in their core, and well executed.
+Unlike most brand values, they are specific and unique.

 Key lessons to learn